teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 // omitted...
 ```

 I'm not proud of this, but it works.
-Be aware that it works only in cases where you can work with an incomplete type (given that we know nothing about that class and we are not importing it). _Ideally you should just avoid cyclic dependencies_.
+Be aware that it works only in cases where you can work with an incomplete type (given that we know nothing about that class and we are not importing it). _Ideally you should just avoid cyclic dependencies_ (**comment from Daniela-E on reddit:** Module dependency graphs must be acyclic).
 Annileen had quite a few in place and most (or maybe all) of them were just result of poor design and in the end I was able to get rid of them by redesign.
 If you're not too attached to using modules, you can just keep using headers for special cases like this as well and things will just work fine.
 In my case, I was just trying to use modules for everything.

 #### Macros

 In Annileen, we rely on macros to simplify some definitions or function calls.
 For example, in the `Logger` class we define a bunch of macros for different logging types, such as `ANNILEEN_LOG`, `ANNILEEN_LOG_WARNING`, `ANNILEEN_LOG_INFO`, and so on.
-For making it easier to create Annileen applications, we also define some macros such as `ANNILEEN_APP_MAIN`.
-The problem is that modules don't export macros.
+For making it easier to create Annileen applications, we also define some macros such as `ANNILEEN_APP_MAIN`. ~~The problem is that modules don't export macros~~ (**Correction from Daniela-E on reddit:** Named modules don't export macros, so called _'header units'_ do.
+Create a header with your user-facing macros like e.g. `logmacros.h` and then `import <logmacacros.h>;`).
 Most of these macros could be avoided though.
 The `Logger` ones could be replaced by exported functions within `Logger` (I will do that at some point); constants can be replaced by exported `const` or `constexpr`.
 But in the case where you can't get rid of your macros, well there's always a way ...

 <span style="color: red;">**Warning of workaround (use it at your own risk)!**</span> And the solution once again relies on headers.
 What you need to do is to create a header, import the module you need and then add your macros.
 Whenever you need that module, you'll use the header instead of importing the module.
 Taking the `Logger` as example, we have a module `logger` and a header `logger.h`, wherever we need logging we use the header.
 The `logger.h` looks like this: